 As people age, they usually, forget little things like where they put their glasses or the name of their favorite actor or film.
 But around 10% of people over the age of 65 and 50% of individuals over the age of 85 are liable to develop dementia.

 Memory loss impacts the daily activity of the senior this may impact that’s why it should be evaluated in time.

-The symptoms of dementia may include poor recognition power, memory loss, difficulty with a concentration on particular things, weak visual perception in some cases.
+The symptoms of dementia may include poor recognition power, memory loss, difficulty a concentrating on particular things, and weak visual perception in some cases.
 In this care, you need to take seniors for an evaluation immediately cause this may impact the senior’s daily activities.

 What changes does seniors’ behavior look like?